(sorry for my broken English, you are welcome to correct me)

 Somebody thinks people on the street must be filled with anger.
 It turns out the majority were like us, calm and tolerant.
 Maybe if the police force were trying to harm me I would be fighting back?
 I am not sure.
 Indeed, I am one of the force to push open the police fences, though there was no raging in me.
 It was purely purpose-driven, I just wanted to get out.
 I thanked the police officers afterwards.
 Some protesters stayed until morning of the next day.
 I witnessed all these today, I will make myself remember.

-4 thoughts on “Anti-extradition protests in Hong Kong, 9 Jun 2019
+4 comments on “Anti-extradition protests in Hong Kong, 9 Jun 2019

 say something!